-When Elizabeth Round was born in 1780, in Bilston, Staffordshire, England, her father, Samuel Round, was 31 and her mother, Hannah Sivitor, was 28.
-She married Thomas Martin on 15 February 1790, in Southwark, Surrey, England.
-They were the parents of at least 6 sons and 3 daughters.
+When Elizabeth Round was born in 1780, her father, Samuel Round, was 31 and her mother, Hannah Sivitor, was 28.
+She died in 1806, at the age of 26, and was buried in Rowley Regis, Staffordshire, England, United Kingdom.

 Do you know Elizabeth?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account